Wiggle-Ryutsuki/CPE101-Portfolio-2024/README.md

 ### Objective

-Create a personal portfolio website that highlights your skills, education, and projects.
+Create a personal portfolio website that highlights yourself, your skills, and education.
 The website should be developed using HTML and CSS, with additional interactive functionality introduced through JavaScript.

 ### Requirements